obitodarky/e-Waste/README.md

 - Users can report waste on roads/public places by taking a picture.
 - Users can donate waste/scrap in their house to needy organizations(which can be registered via the app)

 The database of the application is on Firebase.
-All data is updated and refreshed realtime.
+All data is updated and refreshed in realtime.

 ## Installation Guide
 First Clone the repository by running.